rag-h/MATLAB_UR5e_RTDE/README.md

 # mtrn4230_rtde
 An abstraction layer allowing tcp communication between Matlab (windows) to ursim (linux in vm).

+## Pre-requsites
+1. Ensure that you have setup the URSim properly.

 ## Download from Github
 1. Download code as a zip file.
 2. Extract contents.